MickeyMeowMeowHouse/mcrcond/README.md

 First, you need to enable RCON for your Minecraft server by editing `server.properites` to enable the RCON port of the server.
 Then you can run the program as a daemon, it connects the Minecraft server's RCON port, and then it's ready for you to run commands through it's client mode.

+Typically run the daemon by a single command line:

+    # ./mcrcond -s

-Typically use a screen for the container to run it as the daemon.
+Or you can also use a screen for the container to run it as the daemon.
 For example:

     # screen -S MCRCOND ./mcrcond -s